Every single day, at least 1.6 million people love something, make a decision and click that big fat buy button!

 Better might, at times, mean change.
 But otherwise take a look at this:

-Imagine if today you achieve everything you had written on your life goals list?
+Imagine when you finally crush this year’s goals and achieve everything you had written in your list?
 What else would you strive for there onward?

 Something even better, or a ‘zag‘?